 Here we provide information on how we teach basic skills.
-We provide information about our reading scheme, our approach to phonics and our approach to maths.
+We provide information about our Reading and phonics and our approach to maths.
 We have also provided information about our curriculum.
 If you have any questions or would like further information about our curriculum please contact the school office.

 Reading at Trafalgar Infant School

 At Trafalgar Infant School we encourage children to develop skills and to use the full range of strategies to become successful, fluent readers whilst developing a lifelong love of reading.

 As a school we are determined that all children will learn to read, regardless of their background, need or ability and make sufficient progress to meet or exceed age related expectations in preparation for the next stage of their education.